Why the Zoom record button is missing when you're a guest

 - The host is busy presenting and doesn't notice the prompt

-- Asking "Can I record?" in front of a customer feels uncomfortable
+- Asking "can I record?" in front of a customer feels uncomfortable

-There are really only two solutions
+You really only have two options

-Distill it down and there are two paths:
+Strip it down and there are two paths:

-| Solution | Pros | Cons |
+| Option | Pros | Cons |

 |---|---|---|

-| Ask the host for consent-based recording | Uses the official feature, recording gets shared | Depends on the host; awkward, may be declined |
+| Ask the host for consent-based recording | Uses the official feature, recording can be shared with them | Depends on the host, awkward, may get declined, useless 30 seconds from kickoff |

-| Record from your own Mac | No dependency on the host, same process every time | You're responsible for the file |
+| Record from your own Mac | No dependency on the host, same process every time | The file lives with you, and you have to manage it |

-Solution 1 — Ask the host for consent with a 5-second script
+Option 1 — Ask with a 5-second script (when it's possible)

 - The other side has an IT policy that flatly bans Zoom recording